Kasui92/omarell/README.md

 ## Key Features

-- **All Omakub benefits**: the entire Omakub ecosystem remains intact, with all its tools and configurations
+- **All Omakub benefits**: the base is Omakub and that remains, with a few more updates and a few less default apps
 - **Lightweight base installation**: minimal core setup without suggested applications (most are optional) and initial theme selection
 - **Updated menu system**: reorganized, cleaned up, and enhanced system menus for better organization and usability
 - **Enhanced GNOME customizations**: additional desktop tweaks and interesting enhancements, like GDM background sync and consistency fixes
-- **No Snaps!**: removed snap and replaced all applications with Flatpak or directly installed
+- **No Snaps!**: removed snap and replaced all applications with Flatpak or from sources
-- **Developer-focused**: maintains the developer-oriented approach of the original project while adding flexibility

 ## Documentation